 - Affidavit from spouse or ex-spouse relating to children.

-- Affidavit of support for dependents.
+- Affidavit of support from dependents.

 - Education certificates and transcripts.

-- Original professional reference letter
+- Original professional reference letter.

 - Payslips and/or salary letters.